groupdocs-conversion/GroupDocs.Conversion-Docs/net/mcp/linux-installation.md

 pwsh ./verify-groupdocs-mcp.ps1
 ```

-A passing run completes the MCP handshake (three tools listed) and — when a document sits in your storage folder — a real `get_document_info` call.
+A passing run completes the MCP handshake (the server's tools listed) and — when a document sits in your storage folder — a real `get_document_info` call.
 Headless servers: the docker channel plus `-EmitCompose` gives you a `docker-compose.yml` for supervised operation.

 ## Linux-specific troubleshooting